newtork/newtork.github.io/_posts/2016-12-02-Old-spatial-election-will-return.md

 Password: postgres
 ```

 You may encounter an error message during the restore procedure.
-You can ignore it:
+You can ignore this:

 ```
 pg_restore: [archiver (db)] could not execute query: ERROR:  schema "topology" already exists